pan-yu-zurich/pan-yu-zurich.github.io/content/research/index.md

     title="The superstar effect on perceived performance in professional football: An online experiment" authors="<a href='https://pan-yu-zurich.github.io/'><strong>Yu Pan</strong></a><sup>†</sup>, <a href='https://www.business.uzh.ch/de/research/professorships/som/Team/Marco-Henriques-Pereira.html'><strong>Marco Henriques Pereira</strong></a>, <a href='https://www.carlosgomez-gonzalez.com/'><strong>Carlos Gomez-Gonzalez</strong></a>, <a href='https://www.business.uzh.ch/de/research/professorships/som/Team/helmutdietl.html'><strong>Helmut M. Dietl</strong></a>"
     abstract="We conduct a novel experiment to investigate whether football superstars consistently receive more favorable evaluations than non-superstars.
 Engaging 500 participants from Prolific, we randomly assign them to evaluate the same football videos with either visible or obscured players.
 In the control group, where players are visible, superstars receive lower performance ratings than non-superstars, challenging common perceptions.
 This trend is more intensified in the treatment group, where obscured identities result in even lower ratings for superstars, relative to non-superstars, suggesting a diminished superstar premium.
-These findings provide causal experimental evidence contributing to the literature on evaluation bias and the superstar effect." presentations="18th BiGSEM Doctoral Workshop on Economics and Management" doi="https://doi.org/10.1016/j.joep.2024.102776"
+These findings provide causal experimental evidence contributing to the literature on evaluation bias and the superstar effect." presentations="December 2023, 18th BiGSEM Doctoral Workshop on Economics and Management" doi="https://doi.org/10.1016/j.joep.2024.102776"
     status="Journal of Economic Psychology"
 >}}